ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 We intend to use the generic implementation of this later for brushes and other types of resources.

-**Contributors:** Michael Henning, Michael Natterer, Ell, Øyvind Kolås
+**Contributors:** Michael Henning, Michael Natterer, Ell, Øyvind Kolås…

 ## Better selection tools